 Airline Cost-Control KPI #1: Compensation Costs

-Let’s start with one of the most valuable but also very complicated KPI.
+Let’s start with one of the most valuable but also very complicated KPIs.
 Compensation Costs calculates the amount of money you’re airline is forced to pay for passenger compensations.
-Basically all compensations that are related to flight irregularities, such as delays or flight cancellations.
+All compensations are related to flight irregularities, such as delays or flight cancellations.

-Personally, I think that this KPI provides enormous value since it directly shows the impact of your operations to your bottom-line.
+I think that this KPI provides enormous value since it directly shows the impact of your operations on your bottom line.
 However, it also reflects a KPI that isn’t easy to set up.
 Why’s that?
-Because you have to set up a quite sophisticated set of rules.
-Compensation regulations might differ according to flights, the nationality of the passenger, the reason for irregularities, and so on.
+Because you have to set up a pretty sophisticated set of rules.
+Compensation regulations might differ according to flights, the passenger’s nationality, the reason for irregularities, and so on.

 That means you have to put in some work to define a calculation model and a related rule set.
-Nonetheless, I think the critical aspect here is not to go for a 100% solution in the first step.
-Even if your ruleset and calculation model is only 90% accurate (in the beginning), it is still extremely valuable.
+Nonetheless, the critical aspect here is not to go for a 100% solution in the first step.
+Even if your ruleset and calculation model are only 90% accurate (initially), it is still precious.

 Airline Cost-Control KPI #2: Delay Costs

-The Delay Cost KPI reflects a cost-control KPI that is very straightforward and easy to setup.
+The Delay Cost KPI reflects a cost-control KPI that is straightforward to set up.
 However, for whatever reason, many airlines still tend to show only the delay minutes or reasons instead of related costs.

 There are two ways to approach this KPI.
-The more straightforward approach is to go for standard delay costs (for example, IATA or Eurocontrol figures).
-All you have to do now is multiplying your delay minutes with the standard delay costs per minute.
+The more straightforward approach is standard delay costs (for example, IATA or Eurocontrol figures).
+All you have to do now is multiply your delay minutes with the standard delay costs per minute.

-Again, it is reasonable to kickstart with standard delay costs and then step-by-step move to a more sophisticated calculation.
+Again, it is reasonable to kickstart with standard delay costs and then move to a more sophisticated calculation step-by-step.

 Airline Cost-Control KPI #3: Cost of Operations Changes